 - Black Cohosh, an antispasmodic that helps relieve menstrual cramps and may stimulate the ovaries; take it only during the first half of your menstrual cycle and stop after ovulation.

-- Evening Primrose Oil, which can improve the quality of cervical mucous; this also should be stopped after ovulation as it could cause uterine contractions which can jeopardize an implanted embryo.
+- Evening Primrose Oil, which can improve the quality of cervical mucus; this also should be stopped after ovulation as it could cause uterine contractions which can jeopardize an implanted embryo.

 - Vitex Agnus-Castus (also known as Chaste Berry), called the “female herb,” this aids in regulating hormones; it can be safely used at any time in your cycle, but stop if you become pregnant.